pauljickling/notes/terminal/sed_and_awk.md

 ## Awk

 Whereas sed operates on lines, awk operates on columns.
 That makes it handy for manipulating csv files, for example.
-The following command would print the second column in your file: `awk < file '{ print $2 }'`
+The following command would print the second column in your file: `awk '{ print $2 }' file`

 By default awk uses whitespace as a delimiter.
-The `-F` flag is used to specify the delimiter. `awk -F, < file.csv '{ print $2 }'`
+The `-F` flag is used to specify the delimiter. `awk -F, '{ print $2 }' file.csv`

 Some useful built-in variables include `$0` which is for the entire line, `$NR` is the line number, and `$NF` which is the last field on a line.